Nabua: Boa-Boahan Festival

 Nabua celebrates its fiesta with the now-famous annual Boa-Boahan Festival on the third of May.
+The festival's name is now spelled Bowa-Bowahan.
 The highlight of the festival is the reenactment of the traditional "Boa Feast," a 13th-century rite where ancient Bicolanos offered chains of coconut embryos called boa to their pagan deities, in the belief that this would give them ample harvests, favorable weather, and make their lives more prosperous and happy throughout the year.
 The feast is enlivened with frenzied street theater, heart-pounding street dances and spectacles, and a riveting display of colorful and dazzling ethnic costumes.
 This annual festival was initiated and given unprecedented impetus and funding by then Mayor Ulpiano Duran and the town's first lady then, Mrs. Delia Duran, in tandem with the late District Supervisor Mrs. Patricia Romano and the principals, teachers, and pupils from both public and private schools.

-The first-ever festival was held in 1975 and crowned as the first Binibining Nabua Alinsangan was Julie Sales Estadilla.
-The Boa-bowaan pageantry was graced in the evening by a memorable dramatic revue performed by the legendary U.P.
+The first-ever festival was held in 1975.
+Miss Julie Sales Estadilla was crowned as the festival's queen.
+The Bowa-bowahan pageantry was graced in the evening by a memorable dramatic revue performed by the legendary U.P.
 Mobile Theater under Professor and National Artist Wilfrido Ma.
-Guerrero, with the help of the touring company's long-time national coordinator, Mr. Timothy O. Albano (incidentally, he and his staff volunteered to research extensively the legend and authentic lore behind the festival's underlying mythology).
+Guerrero, with the help of the touring company's long-time national coordinator, Mr. Timothy O. Albano.
+Incidentally, he and E. C. De Vera, an avid folklore research fellow, extensively studied the age-old legend and lore behind the festival's riveting mythology.

 The late U.S. Engr.
-Cleto Descalso, a Nabueño philanthropist who chose to retire in Nabua after the decades he spent working in the United States, generously funded the creation of the Descalso Garden Park near the Municipal Hall.
-This exquisitely-designed garden became the staging point for this first festival.
+Cleto Descalso, a Nabueño philanthropist who chose to retire in Nabua after the decades he spent working in the United States, funded the creation of the Descalso Garden Park near the Municipal Hall.
+This exquisitely designed garden became the staging point for this first festival.
 A poetry-reading featured during the first Miss Boa-Boahan/Alinsangan beauty pageant was delivered by National Artist Mr. Riyoh Alma (Virgilio Almario).
-The guests of honor who helped crown Miss Julie Sales Estadilla, the first Miss Boa-boahan Festival had included the commanding generals and commodores from both the Subic Bay Naval and Clark Air bases.
+The guests of honor who crowned the festival's first Queen, Miss Julie Sales Estadilla, included the commanding generals and commodores from both the Subic Bay Naval and Clark Air bases.